The Bankrate promise

 How to do a balance transfer with Wells Fargo

-If you want to make a Wells Fargo balance transfer online, log into your Wells Fargo credit card account and select “Accounts” followed by “Request Balance Transfer.”
-If you want to make a Wells Fargo balance transfer over the phone, call 1-800-642-4720.
+If you want to do the balance transfer online, log in to your Wells Fargo account and select “Account Management” followed by “Request Balance Transfer.”
+If you want to do it over the phone, call 1-800-642-4720.
 You can also visit a Wells Fargo banking location to learn more about your balance transfer options.

-It’s also important to note that if you already took advantage of a Wells Fargo welcome offer in the last 15 months—either a sign-up bonus or an introductory 0 percent APR—you might not be eligible for an introductory APR offer on a new Wells Fargo card.
+It’s also important to note that if you already took advantage of a Wells Fargo welcome offer in the past 15 months—either a sign-up bonus or an introductory 0 percent APR—you might not be eligible for an introductory APR offer on a new Wells Fargo card.

 Make your balance transfer within 120 days

 You can also save money on balance transfer fees by making your balance transfer early.
 When you complete a balance transfer within the first 120 days, you’ll pay a 3 percent fee ($5 minimum) on qualifying balances you transfer.
 After 120 days, you’ll pay an up to 5 percent balance transfer fee ($5 minimum).

 Completing a balance transfer is only the first step in getting rid of old credit card debt.
-You also need to pay off your transferred balance—ideally, before your 0 percent introductory APR period expires.
+You also need to pay off your entire transferred balance—ideally, before your 0 percent introductory APR period expires.
 With that in mind, you’ll want to make a plan.

 What to know after completing a balance transfer with Wells Fargo